saulyaguana/Object-Detection-TF/02-classification-to-detection/README.md

 Whenever you want to change the depth of a tensor without changing its width and height you can use 1x1 convolution filters and the number of convolution filters you use is equal to the new depth you want

+---

+# What is Intersection over Union (IoU)?

+It is an evaluation metric for object detection for knowing the quality of the predicted bounding boxes.

+If we want to know the quality and how good the predictions are we use IoU